 Let’s go through some of the most important aspects of sports betting and compare the two options:

-Most bookies offer something at the registration, either via a promo code (such as Ladbrokes), either via a free bet (like Unibet), while exchange operators are more greedy: no cash offered at Betfair or Matchbook.
-You can only count on you to make some money there.
+Most bookies offer something at the registration, either via a promo code (such as Ladbrokes), either via a free bet (like Unibet), while exchange operators have some interesting offers at Betfair or Matchbook.
+You can give them a go.

 The Odds – exchanges are more flexible

 One of the most important things are the odds you get.
 Even the tiniest difference could be a game change.
 It seems that the betting exchanges have a slight advantage here because they are more flexible.

 You can pick your own odds or set a certain minimum that you can accept.
 If there’s someone to match that, you’re good to go.
 The latter part could be an issue if you’re betting on an unpopular market, but that’s the case with betting exchanges in general.

 You should also consider the commission the exchange will charge you.
 It affects the actual odds you can get.
 It usually is around the 5% mark.

 Sportsbooks seem like the clear winner when it comes to the variety of markets available.
 Betting exchanges usually match them in numbers, but there is not enough volume for many of the options.